thomasbabuj/RandomQuotesApp/README.md

 NSArray and NSMutableArray Difference
   -  Can't add or remove items to an NSArray after you create it, but you can add or remove items from NSMutableArray whenever you want.

+ViewDidLoad is the method that executes when the view(screen) is frist created.

+Array Syntax @[item1, item2, item3].

+To create strings in Objective-C you need to prefix them with the @ symbol.

+To display random quotes to the screen, you need two things.

+  - A reference to the Textview so you can set the text appropriately and

+  - Notification when the button is tapped.

+  Using IBOutlet and IBAction keywords we will connect what goes on in the interface with your code.

+  @property (nonatomic, strong) IBOutlet UITextView *quoteText;

+     - IBOutlet means that quoteText is an object that can be linked to an interface elementn on the XIB file, so that tht view controller can access ( or change ) properties of the interface element.